unnipv/whitebored/README.md

 ## Development

 ### Available Scripts
-- `npm start` - Start the production server
+- `npm start` - Start the server using `node`.
-- `npm run dev` - Start with nodemon for development
+- `npm run dev` - Start the server with `nodemon` for automatic restarts during development (hot reloading for server-side changes).

+### Hot Reloading
+- For server-side changes (e.g., modifications to `server.js`), `npm run dev` will automatically restart the server.
+- For client-side changes (HTML, CSS, or JavaScript in the `public` folder), you will need to manually refresh your browser to see updates.

 ### Port Configuration
 Default port is 3000.
 To change: